A complete index of cultural wedding traditions across 30+ communities

 Mexican weddings

-The lazo (a large rosary or floral cord placed around the couple in a figure-eight) and the arras (13 gold coins exchanged between bride and groom, symbolizing financial commitment) are central elements.
+You will find that the lazo (a large rosary or floral cord placed around the couple in a figure-eight).
+The arras (13 gold coins exchanged between bride and groom, symbolizing financial commitment) are central elements.
 Padrinos (godparents) play a significant role, sponsoring various wedding elements.
 Mariachi music, the wedding-reception vibora de la mar dance, and the cake-cutting are signature components.

 Brazilian weddings